CrossPostMe/CrossPostMe-Master/IOS/README.md

       - `GET /api/analytics/recommendations` produces prioritized growth playbooks (fix low-converting platforms, refresh stale listings, diversify catalog) and ships diagnostic notes when data is missing.
       - Display these recommendations inside the analytics tab or as cards beneath the listing assistant so users immediately see “what to do next.”
+      - Both recommendations + trending endpoints cache responses for 5 minutes; append `?force_refresh=true` when the user explicitly pulls to refresh so the backend recomputes immediately.

     1. **Handling issues**

       - Every assistant response includes structured `issues` (info/warning/critical).
 Surface these in SwiftUI as callouts and prompt the user to fix missing fields before copying.
       - If the backend reports `data_issues`, reflect that in the UI (e.g., “Connect Supabase to unlock trends”) rather than failing silently.
+      - Supabase queries now have server-side timeouts; be prepared to show a “data temporarily unavailable” toast and fall back to cached insights when diagnostics mention a timeout.

 ### Local development